sillyfrog/Espressif2Arduino/README.md

 # Prereqs
-1. Arduino IDE with Arduino SDK 2.3.0
+1. Arduino IDE with the ESP8266 Arduino SDK v2.3.0 (v2.4 does _not_ work), the correct version can be selected in the _Boards Manager..._
 2. Python 2.7 / 3.4
 3. ESP Tool (pip install esptool)